arun-ks/ScreenSaverSaver/README.md

 **IMPORTANT: Use this only when you can keep an eye on your computer, to avoid unauthorized access**

 ## How does it work ?
-At regular (configurable) intervals, the application checks the mouse's location.
+At regular (configurable) intervals(`KeepAwakeMaxMinutes`), the application checks the mouse's location.

 If the mouse has not moved during this intervals, the script will do the following to keep the screensaver at bay.